linux-surface/iptsd/README.md

 IPTSD is included in the linux-surface repository.
 This is the recommended way of installing it.

+**Important:** Support on Debian based distributions only goes back to the latest LTS release (Debian 11 and Ubuntu 22.04).

 If you want to try out changes that are not yet released, GitHub Actions builds Arch Linux, Debian and Fedora packages for every commit.
 You'll need to be signed-in to Github, then go to https://github.com/linux-surface/iptsd/actions, select the latest successful workflow and download the artifact named `<your distro>-latest`.

 ### Building